guitt/sh.js/README.md

       2> >( sed s/non_existent/NON_EXISTENT/ ) \
       > >( grep etc )

-So I've found four ways that I believe do make sense, three of which are implemented so far.
+So I've found four ways that I believe do make sense, three of which are implemented so far:

 -   chaining
 -   variables
 -   closures